 Continuing to expand its footprint in the application security arena, Klocwork today released version 7.7 of its static code analysis product suite.
-Ease of use for the developer is the primary theme of this iterative release,
+Ease of use for the developer is the primary theme of this iterative release, according to Ian Gordon, vice president of product management for Klocwork Inc. in Burlington, Mass.

 A key new feature aiming at usability is expanded stack traces for easier defect comprehension, with a mechanism called trace back.